In California, We the People Can Protect Our Values and Each Other

 When someone is unable to pay the total bail amount up front, they have to make an impossible choice: sit in jail while their case moves forward, plead guilty, or pay a bail bonds company a nonrefundable fee to get out – all this even if they are innocent.
 AB 42 and SB 10 would help fix that and put freedom and justice within reach for more Californians.

-AB 359: Limiting Payments to Jailhouse Informants (Jones-Sawyer): California has a long history of unethical and illegal use of jailhouse informants, which have led to embarrassing scandals, eroded public trust in the criminal justice system, and injustice for both defendants and victims alike.
+AB 359: Limiting Payments to Jailhouse Informants (Jones-Sawyer): California has a long history of unethical and illegal use of jailhouse informants, which has led to embarrassing scandals, eroded public trust in the criminal justice system, and injustice for both defendants and victims alike.
 Californians, victims and the accused all deserve a criminal justice system that produces fair and reliable outcomes.
 AB 359 will help our criminal justice system deliver on this promise.
 The bill establishes important safeguards to prevent wrongful convictions from occurring and rightful prosecutions from being challenged due to the unregulated and hidden use of jailhouse informants.

 SB 180: Repeal Ineffective Sentencing Enhancement Act (Mitchell): The War on Drugs has had devastating and lasting impacts on communities throughout the country.
 In California, sentencing enhancements, remnants of the failed war, are still in place although they have been proven to be enormously expensive, destabilize communities and families, and contribute significantly to mass incarceration – disproportionately impacting young men and women of color.
 SB 180 repeals these costly and ineffective sentencing enhancements, reflecting the values of most Californians who think we must divest from mass incarceration in order to invest in vitally needed public services.